vivaria/edisonrul.ing/README.md

 *   Monsters can be Special Summoned from the Extra Deck while “Deck Lockdown” is active.
 *   "Reinforcement of the Army", the effect of "Green Gadget", etc. cannot be activated while "Deck Lockdown" is active.
 *   If "Sangan" is sent from the field to the Graveyard while "Deck Lockdown" is active, its effect will start a Chain but its effect will disappear when it resolves.
-*   "Crystal Seer's" effect can activate while "Deck Lockdown" is active, but the card you would add to your hand is sent to the Graveyard instead.
+*   "Crystal Seer"'s effect can activate while "Deck Lockdown" is active, but the card you would add to your hand is sent to the Graveyard instead.

 ## DECOY DRAGON

-*   "Decoy Dragon's" effect is activated during the Battle Step when it is selected as the target for your opponent's attacking monster.
+*   "Decoy Dragon"'s effect is activated during the Battle Step when it is selected as the target for your opponent's attacking monster.
-*   "Decoy Dragon's" effect does not cause a replay.
+*   "Decoy Dragon"'s effect does not cause a replay.
 *   "Decoy Dragon" must be face-up at the time it is declared as the target of your opponent's attacking monster or its effect will not activate.
 *   If you have a "Decoy Dragon" equipped with "Ring of Magnetism" and your opponent's monster declares an attack against it, the effect of "Decoy Dragon" is still activated and your opponent's attacking monster must still battle with the Level 7 or higher Dragon-Type monster that you Special Summon from your Graveyard.
 *   If the Level 7 or higher Dragon-Type monster has an effect that activates when it is Special Summoned, the effect will begin a new Chain after it is Special Summoned by "Decoy Dragon".
-Example: If you Special Summon "Felgrand Dragon" by using "Decoy Dragon's" effect, the effect of "Felgrand Dragon" will activate and it will be able to gain ATK.
+Example: If you Special Summon "Felgrand Dragon" by using "Decoy Dragon"'s effect, the effect of "Felgrand Dragon" will activate and it will be able to gain ATK.

 ## DEDICATION THROUGH LIGHT AND DARKNESS